 About the Virtual/Hybrid Associate Degree Nursing Accelerated Admissions Option:

 - The Accelerated Associate Degree Nursing program is a one-year program.
-The Moberly, Mexico, and Kirksville locations are fully approved by the Missouri State Board of Nursing.
+The Moberly, Mexico, Kirksville, Hannibal and Columbia locations are fully approved by the Missouri State Board of Nursing.

 - Upon successful completion of the program, you are eligible to apply to the National Council of Licensing Examination for Registered Nurses.
 The State of Missouri Nurse Practice Act, Section 335.066, provides additional criteria for eligibility to apply for licensure to practice nursing.
 Successful completion of the program does not guarantee eligibility to take the licensing exam.
 Satisfactory performance on this examination will qualify you for licensure as a registered nurse.
 The Missouri State Board of Nursing may deny you the privilege of sitting for the exam if you have ever been convicted of a crime or have an addiction to drugs.